-The standard course load for a full-time student is fifteen credit hours per semester.
-An overload is defined as any program registration over eighteen credit hours per semester, in which case an additional fee is assessed for each additional credit hour.
+The standard course load for a full-time student is 15 credit hours per semester.
+An overload is defined as any program registration more than 18 credit hours per semester.
+There is no additional charge for an overload.
 Full-time students must be enrolled in a minimum of 12 credit hours per semester.
-There is no refund for those students who are carrying at least twelve but fewer than the standard fifteen credit hours.
-Matriculated students who wish to take fewer than twelve credit hours (an underload) must request special part-time status.
+There is no refund for those students who are carrying at least 12 but fewer than the standard 15 credit hours.
+Matriculated students who wish to take fewer than 12 credit hours (an underload) must request special part-time status.
 Part-time students pay for each credit hour and an application fee as follows:

 A deposit of $500 is required from entering students upon acceptance.
 If the student decides not to attend Skidmore, the $500 deposit is forfeited.
 For students who do attend Skidmore, the funds will remain as a deposit until the student separates from the college, at which point it will be applied to any outstanding charges and any balance will be refunded.

 Official transcripts of a student's entire academic record at Skidmore College are issued by the Office of the Registrar at the student's request.
 Students will be charged a one-time fee of $150 at the point of matriculation that will cover the cost of transcript requests for the life of the student.
 No additional per-copy fees will be charged unless the request requires special handling.
 Skidmore reserves the right to withhold transcripts if an outstanding balance is owed the college.